mietek/pol/README.md

 We will use the same message buffer for both input and output.
 My motivation is to save space, or rather to increase the utilization of space.
 My reasoning is that input and output are mutually exclusive.
 There are exceptions, but we don't usually read input and prepare output simultaneously.
 At least we never have to.

 However, we do need a switch (1 bit) that states whether the message buffer still contains input.
-The first time (or perhaps everytime) we type output, we must reset this switch.
+The first time (or perhaps every time) we type output, we must reset this switch.
 We'll use it later.

 We need a receive subroutine that will exit when we have a complete input message.
 Likewise a transmit subroutine that will exit after sending an output message.
 It should await an acknowledgement if the hardware provides one.
 Don't try to overlap transmission of one message with preparation of the next.
-Transmission is so slow and preparation so fast that no noticable increase in speed is available.
+Transmission is so slow and preparation so fast that no noticeable increase in speed is available.
 And it complicates the program considerably.

 #### 3.3.2 Moving characters